Richsoul/My-first-game/README.md

 - Fix objective spawn (3 hours)comlplete
 - Fix interaction of hero with other objects(3 hours)comlplete
 Friday:
-- Still fixing the objective spawn, but also scrollWorld func(5 hours)
+- Still fixing the objective spawn, but also scrollWorld func(5 hours) almost
 - Still work on interaction with objects(2 hours) comlplete
 * [goals for the week]